andrewEdson/BST-Haskell/README.md

 1. **Unit Agnostic Comparisons**: You can insert and search using any temperature unit
 2. **Efficient Storage**: Duplicate temperatures (even in different units) are automatically handled
+3. **Temperature Arithmetic**: Support for adding temperature values of the same unit
+4. **Tree Aggregation**: Calculate total sum of all temperatures in the tree
+5. **Tree Transformation**: Convert entire trees between temperature units
+6. **Functional Mapping**: Generic mapping operations over tree structures
-3. **Functional Design**: Pure functional implementation with no side effects
+7. **Functional Design**: Pure functional implementation with no side effects

 ## Running the Code